RaymondRaman/CSCI2040/README.md

-# This is my python class
+# This is my python course in CUHK